 I experience sudden responses to unexpected sounds and lose in focus on activities or objectives.
 I could be walking on a sidewalk toward a grocery store, or just making my way over to my car in a parking lot when I hear an engine revving, leading me to stop, look at the source of the noise, and shift my body in the direction most comfortable for the situation.
 Generally, a noisy social situation is likely to move me away from the area because I do not want to interfere in a conversation and have the police called on me (it’s happened), or be remembered as an odd member of the community.

 Despite the fact that such responses seem ordinary to me, I’ve noticed that no one else reacts similarly to excessive noise.
 I am continuing to work on being calm while walking in public.

+Social anxiety has been my main obstacle since young adulthood.
+I have a history of obsessive-compulsive-repetitive-movement habits.
 On occasion, while walking toward a destination I step on uneven walking ground and back up to start over.
 When strolling through a busy area, I perceive myself to be overwhelmed by all the activity around me and become unsure how to make a turn towards something I want without being influenced by someone nearby.
 As a result, after turning, I turn back to try again, which makes me look indecisive and peculiar.

 During my late teens to early twenties I maintained a medication routine that led to complications.
 I had the dosages lowered, and I eventually stopped taking both.
 My sensitivities went back up.